FluBBaOfWard/BlackTigerGBA/README.md

 	Autopause Game: Toggle if the game should pause when opening the menu.
 	Debug Output: Show an FPS meter for now.
 	Autosleep: Choose between 5 min, 10 min, 30 min & off.

 ### Dipswitches:
 	Lot of settings for the actual arcade game, difficulty/lives etc.

 ### Help:
 	Some dumb info about the game and emulator...

 ### Sleep:
-	Put the GBA to sleep, this lets you continue later.
+	Put the GBA into sleepmode.
+	START+SELECT wakes up from sleep mode (activated from this menu or from	5/10/30	minutes of inactivity).

 ### Restart:
 	Restart game.